Why We Can Rejoice in Suffering

 Suffering and Christian Hedonism

-It might seem strange to you that 1 Peter is one of my favorite biblical books — since it's mostly about suffering and how to live in a hostile culture, while I am a card-carrying, full-blooded, unwavering Christian Hedonist.
-But it isn't strange for people who have lived long enough to realize what Paul Brand, the missionary surgeon to India wrote in his book: Pain: The Gift Nobody Wants.
+It might seem strange to you that 1 Peter is one of my favorite biblical books — since it’s mostly about suffering and how to live in a hostile culture, while I am a card-carrying, full-blooded, unwavering Christian Hedonist.
+But it isn’t strange for people who have lived long enough to realize what Paul Brand, the missionary surgeon to India wrote in his book The Gift of Pain:

 I have never heard anyone say, “The deepest and rarest and most satisfying joys of my life have come in times of extended ease and earthly comfort.”
 Nobody says that.
 It isn’t true.
 What’s true is what Samuel Rutherford said when he was put in the cellars of affliction: “The Great King keeps his wine there” — not in the courtyard where the sun shines.
 What’s true is what Charles Spurgeon said: “They who dive in the sea of affliction bring up rare pearls.”

 Christian Hedonists will do anything to have the King’s wine and the rare pearls — even go to the cellars of suffering and dive in the sea of affliction.
 And so you can see that it is not strange that we love the epistle of 1 Peter — a handbook for Christian persecution and martyrdom.

 When Bernie May was the head of Wycliffe Bible Translators he visited a young family in a Muslim nation.
 They had been there three years working with a people group of one hundred thousand people and no knowledge of Christ.
 This couple had three children under five years old.

 The baby was covered with pox marks, some of which looked infected.
 He asked if the child had chicken pox.
 “No, those are ant bites,” the mother said.
 “We can’t keep the ants off him.
 Eventually he will become immune to them.”